marian-code/wikipedia-music-tags/code_changelog.md

 - include different backends than wikipedia
 - represent each song with its own class
 - we could support multiple preload instances running at once
+- research PIL interface to PyQt, and what about Pyside?
+- cover art search could anounce new downloaded images by signals if we were using QThreads
+- use custom widgets to simplify GUI https://www.learnpyqt.com/courses/qt-creator/embed-pyqtgraph-custom-widgets-qt-app/ e.g. tableWiew
+- implement main GUI progressbar

 ###  Individual problem cases
 - load guests as in https://en.wikipedia.org/wiki/Emerald_Forest_and_the_Blackbird